-A lot of people are talking about how the housing market is going to crash soon.
-They say that housing in the United States is too unaffordable, and that will result in a downturn.
+A lot of people say that housing in the United States is too unaffordable, and that will result in a downturn.
 I have been a real estate broker and investor since the early 2000s and have been through the ups and downs of the housing market.
 I have also witnessed what I think caused the last bubble and crash and what I think is causing higher prices in our current market.
 I agree that housing in the United States is much less affordable than it was 5 to 10 years ago, but after the crash, housing was the most affordable it had ever been.
 When you look at the history of the US housing market and the affordability of housing around the world, it is not as bad as many people make it out to be.
 I don’t think we are in for another crash any time soon.

 The last housing market bubble was caused by loose lending guidelines.
 Almost anyone could get a loan.
 I experienced this when I bought my first house.
 I bought a house when I was 23 in 2002 for $190,000.
 I got a stated-income loan, which meant I did not have to prove how much money I made.
 It was easy: too easy.
 Since so many people could buy houses, new home builds took off like crazy.
 The builders could sell as many houses as they could build because everyone could buy a house!
 Lending guidelines were loose for the builders as well as it was very easy for them to get loans to build houses.
 People were getting adjustable rate loans, so they bought more-expensive houses than they could afford, and fraud was rampant.
 Eventually, it all imploded when people could not make their house payments and the banks realized they were lending to the wrong people.
 Buyer demand dropped, and there were thousands of new houses that could not be sold.
 The bubble was caused by a false demand brought on by loose lending guidelines and overbuilding.